Human thumbs are opposable, which allows people to grip objects and perform fine motor movements.

 Broken or fractured thumb

-In some cases, a bone within the thumb may be broken or fractured.
-These injuries can cause intense pain that starts at the site of the damaged bone and radiates through the wrist and forearm.
+In some cases, a bone within the thumb may break.
+These injuries cause intense pain that starts at the site of the damaged bone and can radiate through the wrist and forearm.

-Depending on the type of fracture or break and its location, the thumb may also become unstable.
+Depending on the type of thumb fracture and its location, the thumb may also become unstable.
 It may move loosely from side to side.

 If the bone fragments remain close to the break, a temporary cast may be enough to hold the fragments in place.
-A person may need to wear the cast for 4–6 weeks.
+A broken thumb may heal within 2–8 weeks.
+However, it may take longer after surgery or if the bone fragments have not shifted much from their normal positions.

 During this time, a person may require regular X-rays to check that the bones remain properly aligned.